Julio Iglesias Jr.: Career

-Iglesias's. second album, Tercera Dimension, was released in 2003 on the Warner Music Group and featured Spanish pop rock songs with the singles "Los Demas" and "Dejame Volar".
+Iglesias' second album, Tercera Dimension, was released in 2003 on the Warner Music Group and featured Spanish pop rock songs with the singles "Los Demas" and "Dejame Volar".
 Both albums received public interest from the Hispanic media in the United States but attained minority success.

-He worked for Hola Magazine, appearing in several photoshoots.
+He worked for ¡Hola! magazine, appearing in several photoshoots.
 More recently he has taken part in a series in Spain called Club de Flo, in which Spanish politicians and celebrities have to present a comedy routine.
 The show was unsuccessful and cancelled after several episodes.
 He has moved back to Spain and is living with his mother Isabel Preysler.
-He appeared on the Spanish version of Dancing with the Stars called "¡Mira quien baila!" but was voted out in the thirteenth week.
-He has played the lead role in a drama film entitled The Music of You directed by Lloyd DeSouza.
+He appeared on the Spanish version of Dancing with the Stars called ¡Mira quien baila! but was voted out in the thirteenth week.
+He played the lead role in a drama film entitled The Music of You directed by Lloyd DeSouza.

-In 2008, Iglesias was the winner of the first season of CMT reality Television show Gone Country, in which artists from other genres of music lived together in a house in Nashville and competed to win a country music contract.
+In 2008, Iglesias was the winner of the first season of CMT reality television show Gone Country, in which artists from other genres of music lived together in a house in Nashville and competed to win a country music contract.
 His single "The Way I Want You" was released to country radio on 10 March 2008 and was produced by Gone Country host John Rich.
-Iglesias also appeared on the ABC TV show the superstars.
-He was partnered with soccer player Brandi Chastain; they finished in fourth place in the competition.
+Iglesias also appeared on the ABC TV show The Superstars.
+He was partnered with soccer player Brandi Chastain and finished in fourth place in the competition.

-In 2014, he joined the band Latin Lovers with Nuno Resende and Damien Sargue.
+In 2014, he joined with artists Nuno Resende and Damien Sargue for the compilation album Latin Lovers.

 In 2015, he performed a concert (complete show) for the first time with his father Julio Iglesias in a tour in Romania, on 22 May at Sala Polivalentă in Cluj-Napoca and 2 July at Sala Palatului in the capital Bucharest.

 Personal life

-Iglesias is a Catholic and descendant of the religious Filipino-Spanish clan Arrastia from the Arrastia family of Lubao, Pampanga the Philippines.
+Iglesias is a Catholic and descendant of the religious Filipino-Spanish clan Arrastia from the Arrastia family of Lubao, Pampanga, in the Philippines.

 In October 1999, he legally changed his name from Julio José Iglesias to Julio Iglesias Jr.

 In May 2011, Iglesias became engaged to Belgian model Charisse Verhaert (born 1982) after 7 years of dating.
 The religious wedding took place on 3 November 2012 in Aldea del Fresno, Spain.
 In August 2020, a petition for divorce was filed in the Miami Court.

 From October 2022 to July 2023, Iglesias was in a relationship with Brazilian model Vivi Di Domenico who is 20 years his junior.
 In August 2023, he revealed that he is dating Cuban-Italian model Ariadna Romero.